 Current Research and Teaching

-Broadly, Dr. Mckee's research examines the development of internalizing psychopathology (e.g., depression and anxiety) in at-risk children and adolescents.
+Dr. McKee is interested in how internalizing psychopathology (e.g., depression and anxiety) develops in at-risk children and adolescents.
 She has focused on the impact of parenting style and behaviors on the development of depression among African American youth from single mother headed families, youth with chronically ill mothers, and children of depressed caregivers.
 In addition, she is also committed to the translation of basic research findings into intervention and prevention programs and the dissemination of information to parents, teachers, community agencies, health care providers and policy makers.
-She has contributed to several family-based preventive interventions, including a prevention trial for children of depressed parents and a prevention manual for children at risk for obesity.
-Dr. McKee’s clinical interests range from parent management training (therapy for parents with noncompliant and aggressive children) to work with children and adolescents who have experienced traumatic events.
+She has contributed to several family-based preventive interventions, including a prevention trial for children of depressed parents, and is currently testing a program funded by the John Templeton Foundation that draws from research in Cognitive Bias Modification and Positive Psychology to enhance well-being among college students.
+Professor McKee’s clinical interests range from working with parents and youth using traditional behavioral parent training programs as well as more recent mindfulness and emotion-focused approaches.